aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/node/getAncestor/_index.md

 ### Returns

-The ancestor of the specified type or ``None`` if no ancestor of this type was found.
+The ancestor of the specified type or ``null`` if no ancestor of this type was found.

 ### Examples